-Here are some suggestions as to how parents can start implementing environmentally conscious teachings and actions at home:
+Here are some suggestions as to how parents can start implementing habits to help children fight climate change at home:

 Rather than throwing scraps in the bin, start a compost bin.
 Teach your children items can go in the compost and make it a game.
 You can even allow for rewards when they have done it correctly!